-Officials: Shelling of Afghan mosque kills 25 during prayers
+Officials: Blast at Afghan mosque kills 62 during prayers

-KABUL, Afghanistan (AP) — Dozens of worshippers were gathered inside a mosque in eastern Afghanistan to offer Friday prayers when a mortar round fired by insurgents blasted through the roof, causing it to collapse and killing at least 25 people, provincial officials said on Friday.
+KABUL, Afghanistan (AP) — An explosion rocked a mosque in eastern Afghanistan as dozens of people gathered to offer Friday players, causing the roof to collapse and killing 62 worshippers, provincial officials said.

-Zahir Adil, spokesman for the public health department in Nangarhar Province, said around 50 others were wounded in the attack in the Haskamena district.

-He said 23 of the 50 wounded were transferred to Jalalabad, the provincial capital, and the rest of were being treated in the district clinic.
-“There are children among both the killed and wounded in the attack,” Adil said.

-Attahullah Khogyani, spokesman for the governor of Nangarhar, also said the victims included children and that the number of casualties could still rise.
+Attahullah Khogyani, spokesman for the governor of Nangarhar, said the militant attack wounded 36 others.
+He said it was not immediately clear if the mosque was attacked by a suicide bomber or some other type of bombing.

+“Both men and children are among those killed and wounded in the attack,” he said.

 No one immediately claimed responsibility for the attack, but both the Taliban and the Islamic State group are active in eastern Afghanistan, especially Nangarhar province.